Mukden Palace: West Section

-The Mukden Palace is not only an ancient palace complex but also famous for its rich and precious collections both in domestic and international.
-The Mukden Palace Museum displays a large number of artifacts which are left in the old-time, such as the sword of Nurhachi, the waist knife and antler chairs of Hong Taiji.
+Today, the Mukden Palace hosts a rich and precious collection of items.
+The Mukden Palace Museum displays a large number of artifacts, such as the sword of Nurhachi and the waist knife and antler chairs of Hong Taiji.

 Collections

-The collections of the Mukden Palace Museum are based on the Qing imperial collection, including porcelain, enamel, lacquerware, sculpture, calligraphy and painting, weaving embroidery, etc. Which has both the historical and cultural features of the Early and late Qing dynasty costumes and palace art that has a rich cultural connotation and artistic value.
+The collections of the Mukden Palace Museum are based on the Qing imperial collection, including porcelain, enamel, lacquerware, sculpture, calligraphy and painting, weaving embroidery, etc., which has both the historical and cultural features of the early and late Qing dynasty costumes and palace art that has a rich cultural connotation and artistic value.